sajox/snurr/README.md

 # Snurr

 Create and run the process flow from a BPMN 2.0 file created by https://demo.bpmn.io/new.
-This NOT a complete implementation of the BPMN 2.0 specification but may still be useful.
+This is NOT a complete implementation of the BPMN 2.0 specification but may still be useful.

 Take a look in the **tests** folder for example files.